aws/aws-sam-cli/README.md

     + Continuous Delivery Pipelines: [CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/)
     + Discover Serverless Apps & Patterns: [AWS Serverless Application Repository](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/)

 + **Built\-in best practices**\.
 You can use SAM to define and deploy your infrastructure as configuration.
 This makes it possible for you to use and enforce best practices through code reviews.
-Also, with a few lines of configuration, you can enable safe deployments through CodeDeploy, and can enable tracing by using AWS X\-Ray\.
+Also, with a few lines of configuration, you can enable safe deployments through CodeDeploy, and can enable tracing using AWS X\-Ray\.

 + **Extension of AWS CloudFormation**\.
-Because AWS SAM is an extension of AWS CloudFormation, you get the reliable deployment capabilities of AWS CloudFormation\.
-You can define resources by using AWS CloudFormation in your AWS SAM template\.
-Also, you can use the full suite of resources, intrinsic functions, and other template features that are available in AWS CloudFormation\.
+Because SAM is an extension of AWS CloudFormation, you get the reliable deployment capabilities of AWS CloudFormation\.
+You can define resources by using CloudFormation in your SAM template\.
+Also, you can use the full suite of resources, intrinsic functions, and other template features that are available in CloudFormation\.

 ## What is this Github repository?
 This Github Repository contains source code for SAM CLI.
 Here is the development team talking about this code: